 The Organizing Authority for this event will be Y-Knot Sailing, a program of YMCA Camp Chingachgook located in Pilot Knob on Lake George, New York.

-In Martin 16 class rule 6.2.4, the sentence “Assist the sailor in performing functions that the sailor is not physically capable of excluding steering and sheeting” is deleted and replaced with “Assist the sailor in performing functions that the sailor is not physically capable of excluding steering.”
+Martin 16 Class Rule 6.2.4 is amended for this regatta as follows: The sentence “Assist the sailor in performing functions that the sailor is not physically capable of excluding steering and sheeting” is deleted and replaced with “Assist the sailor in performing functions that the sailor is not physically capable of excluding steering.”

 The regatta will be sailed from YMCA Camp Chingachgook.
 All land activities, including registration, launching, rigging, daily events, awards ceremony, and briefings for skippers and volunteers will be held at the camp.
 The racing venue shall be the waters of Lake George; the exact course location will be set at the discretion of the Race Committee.

 All races will be sailed in Martin 16 sloops.
 The regatta will be sailed in two fleets: Gold and Silver, both sailed under the Single-Handed format described in Section 6 of the Martin 16 Class Rules.

 All sailors are eligible to compete, regardless of level of experience, ability or disability.
 Preference will be given to sailors with disabilities in the assignment of Y-Knot boats.
 Able-bodied sailors will be placed on a waiting list, and any Y-Knot boats still available on Sept 1 will be assigned to those on the waiting list at that time.
 Y-Knot Sailing will be the sole arbiter of eligibility.